paulhannon0/Han.Server/README.md

 ### Han.Server.Data

-This layer contains the repositories used to interact with the database, as well as data transfer objects for these interactions.
+This layer contains the repositories used to interact with the database, as well as migration scripts and data transfer objects for these interactions.

 ### Han.Server.Tests